Yottsu Mae Undō no Karatedō

 It doesn’t matter what foot you use to step into attention stance before the closing bow in Movement 15.
 We typically step towards the center of the ring or room, just for aesthetics.

-Movements 4-8 demonstrates a simple defense that can be applied equally well against punches to the head, front chokes, lapel grabs, and downward knife stabs à la Hitchcock’s Psycho.
-As the opponent rushes in to attack, their hands are brushed off by the rising block, distracting them long enough for you land a front kick to their groin.
+Movements 4-8 demonstrates a simple defense that can be applied equally well against punches to the head, front chokes, lapel grabs, and downward strikes.
+As the opponent rushes in to attack, their hands are brushed away by the rising block, distracting them long enough for you land a front kick to their groin.
 As the opponent doubles-over with pain, capitalize upon their forward momentum, and break their jaw or neck with a tate-shutō.

 Movement 10 deals with an opponent who is rushing in for a tackle.
 Many attackers like to get close as possible, since standard punches will be jammed up from that position.
 However, this is why non-standard strikes, like uraken uchi, were developed.